 On the other hand, water that has been balanced properly will ensure that you have a safe hot tub to get into.
 There won’t be issues of cleaning a lot of dirt and you will be able to prolong the lifespan of your hot tub safely and effectively.

 You’ll need a few additional products to ensure that the water is balanced correctly.

 According to our research, the chemicals required should include:

 So, the most important question— how do you know that the water is balanced?
 The test strips (for chlorine or for bromine sanitized system) will reflect the crucial water indicators like the Total Alkalinity, pH, and Total Chlorine or Bromine levels.

 Using a sanitizer is an important part of hot tub maintenance.
 You add a sanitizer after you use the hot tub to protect the water from germs, and purify the water by killing bacteria.
-There are two common types of sanitizers — chlorine and bromine.
+There are two common types of sanitizers in Canada — chlorine and bromine.

 If you have not yet decided what type of sanitizer to choose, jump to the section with hot tub chemicals basics to help you get started.